Assistant Professor of Chemistry

-During his postdoctoral research position at Harvard University Center, Dr. Watanabe studied structure/function of biological molecules using both computational and theoretical approaches.
+During his postdoctoral research position at Harvard University, Dr. Watanabe studied structure/function of biological molecules using both computational and theoretical approaches.

 Prior to coming to USM, Dr. Watanabe, as one of founding staff members of the University of California - Merced, experienced building curricular and co-curricular undergraduate programs to promote student success in addition to developing and teaching several science courses.